Digital Solutions to Counter Increasingly Sophisticated Fraud

 Fraud

 On one hand, you have fraud risk, which is growing at an alarming rate.
-According to the 2023 Auto Fraud Trends Report from Point Predictive, auto loan fraud increased by $400 million between 2021 and 2022, totaling more than $8.1 billion in origination risk exposure.
+According to the 2024 Auto Fraud Trends Report from Point Predictive, auto loan fraud increased by six percent between 2023 and 2024, totaling more than $7.9 billion in origination risk exposure.
 Fraudulent entries on those buyers’ loan applications included fake or falsified employment, income and identity information, often combined to create a synthetic identity unrelated to a single, real person.

 That’s one reason identity verification is such a vital compliance step.
 Not only does it help the dealership comply with the OFAC checks and the FTC’s Red Flag Rule, but it lets the dealership confirm that the buyer is who they say they are before that person has the opportunity to take possession of a vehicle under false pretenses.